Legal Advocates For Injured Workers In Missouri

 Benefits Available

 In addition to medical benefits, an employee may be entitled to temporary total disability benefits and permanent partial or permanent total disability benefits.
-Upon the death of a worker who has suffered a compensable work injury, certain surviving relatives of the worker may be entitled to weekly benefits from the employer/insurer.
-The employer/insurer is also responsible for paying for funeral expenses up to $5,000.
+Upon the death of a worker who has suffered a compensable work injury, certain surviving relatives may be entitled to weekly benefits from the employer/insurer.
+The employer/insurer is also responsible for paying up to $5,000 for funeral expenses.

 *This information is provided by the Missouri Department of Labor